RYRY1002/NewProjectTemplate-old/README.md

 * `decal_material`
   - This material should be used for regular decals
   - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, Opacity, POM and various tiling methods
+* `decal_material_stain`
+  - This material should be used for decals that are stains (such as puddles, dirt, blood, etc.)
+  - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, Opacity, POM and various tiling methods
 * `blend_material_2`
   - This material should be used for surfaces
   - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, and various tiling methods